suvipart/suvipart/README.md

 About me:

 - 🔭 I have been working over two years as Backend Developer for Human Capital Management cloud solution in Finland with mainly Scala, SQL, AWS, Docker, Scrum, Git, Kibana and Jenkins.
-- 🌱 I’m currently learning again TypeScript and Node js, and was thinking to get familiar with Java or Python.
+- 🌱 I’m currently learning again TypeScript and Node js, next Java or Python.
 Really love to learn new tech!
 - ⚡ Fun fact: I passed AW Academy bootcamp in JavaScript class in 2020 where I studied JavaScript, TypeScript, React, Angular, Vue, Node js, SQL, MongoDB, AWS and lots of more.
 I also passed Full Stack Open MOOC 2020 at Helsinki University and Scrum Master Certificate.
 - 📫 How to reach me: www.linkedin.com/in/suvi-partanen